Azure/kaito/docs/tuning/README.md

 # Troubleshooting

 ### Job pod failures
-When the tuning job reaches the failed state, at least one of the above three containers hit errors.
+When the tuning job reaches the failed state, at least one of the above three containers has encountered errors.
 Users can check the logs of these containers using the `kubectl logs PODNAME -n NAMESPACE -c CONTAINERNAME` command.

 For the inticontainer and the sidecar container, possible errors include invalid input/out URLs or invalid image pull secretes.
 Users can fix the problems by updating the workspace custom resource with corrections.
 The Kaito controller will create a new job using the updated spec.